thejoltjoker/lightroom-workflow/README.md

 Here I will have my file naming templates.

+### Export Actions

+#### create_contact_sheet

+Creates a contact sheet for all the exported photos and puts in the export folder.
+Requires ImageMagick to be installed.

+## Keywords

+Keyword lists for use in Lightroom.

+### Swedish birds

+A list of birds that can be seen in Sweden.
+Names are in swedish but synonyms are added in latin and english.

 ## Legacy

 I was using the old Lightroom Classic until recently so the .lrtemplate presets are in this folder.